 The following provides answers to frequently asked questions (FAQs) related to Satisfactory Academic Progress (SAP).
-Additional information regarding SAP can be located on the UMUC Satisfactory Academic Progress webpage.
+Additional information regarding SAP can be located on the University of Maryland University College Satisfactory Academic Progress webpage.

 - Do I have to submit a SAP appeal every semester?